seanys/Use-Modified-Penetration-Depth-and-Guided-Search-to-Solve-Nesting-Problem/readme.md

+## Use modified penetration depth and guided search to solve nesting problem

 Author: Yang Shan, Wang Zilu

 From: Department of Management Science and Engineering, Tongji University

-**We modify penetration depth to make searching new positions for polygons in the global scale feasible with computing complexity reduced.** English version report will ve updated soon.
+We modify penetration depth to make searching new positions for polygons in the global scale feasible with computing complexity reduced.
+The report using English will be updated soon.

 ## Report(Chinese)